The Children's Hospital Association and American Academy of Pediatrics have launched a mental and behavioral health campaign.

 The increasing use of video technology in health care today can help hospitals explore new or blended models for behavioral health patient safety observation.

 Nationwide Children’s Hospital launches country’s largest pediatric behavioral health facility, seeks to erase stigmas while meeting community needs.

 This model streamlines care for patients with mental and behavioral health needs and reduces costs.

-New online courses through Pediatric Learning Solutions prepare clinicians working in areas where pediatric patients with psychiatric and/or behavioral health disorders may be encountered.
+Online courses prepare clinicians working in areas where pediatric patients with psychiatric or behavioral health disorders may be encountered.